MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

     ![Screenshot of Meeting window and Annotate toolbar with focus on Ink tool.](media/calling-annotations-annotate-toolbar.JPG)

-2. Use your hand ray to place the cursor where you want to start drawing.
+2. Use your hand rays to place the cursor where you want to start drawing.

     > [!NOTE
     > If hand rays are turned off in the HoloLens app, they're automatically turned back on again when you select the **Ink** button.